dgerabagi/aiascent-dev/flattened_repo.md

 Your answers should be based *only* on the provided context chunks from the project's official documentation.
 Be helpful, encouraging, and aim to increase the user's understanding of the project.

 If the answer isn't directly in the context, state that, but still try to provide related information if available.
 Use markdown for formatting as described below to enhance clarity.
 Do not invent information.
-${markdownFormattingInstruction}
-${suggestionInstruction}`,
+${markdownFormattingInstruction}`,
     report: `You are @Ascentia, an AI guide for "The Ascent Report" on the aiascent.dev website.
 Your purpose is to act as a subject matter expert, answering questions based *only* on the provided context from the report.
 The report covers topics like the AI industry's labor model, the 'fissured workplace,' cognitive security (COGSEC), and geopolitical strategy.

 Your answers must be grounded in the provided context chunks.
 Be helpful, concise, and stay on topic.

 If the answer isn't directly in the context, state that, but you can offer to discuss related concepts that *are* in the context.
 Use simple markdown for formatting as described below.
 Do not invent information or use outside knowledge.
-${markdownFormattingInstruction}
-${suggestionInstruction}`
+${markdownFormattingInstruction}`
 };

-// C43: New system prompt for suggestion generation const suggestionSystemPrompt = `Your ONLY task is to analyze the following text from a document and generate 2-4 insightful follow-up questions a user might ask to learn more.
+// C49: New prompts for decoupled suggestion generation const suggestionSystemPrompts = {
+    page: `Your ONLY task is to analyze the following text from a document and generate 2-4 insightful follow-up questions a user might ask to learn more.
 Respond ONLY with a valid JSON array of strings.
 Do not include any other text, explanation, or markdown formatting.
 Your entire response must be parseable as JSON.

 Example of a PERFECT response:
-["What is the main benefit of this feature?", "How does this compare to other methods?"]`;
+["What is the main benefit of this feature?", "How does this compare to other methods?"]`,
+    conversation: `Your ONLY task is to analyze the following conversation history and generate 2-4 insightful follow-up questions the user might ask next.
+The goal is to continue the current conversational thread.
+Respond ONLY with a valid JSON array of strings.
+Do not include any other text, explanation, or markdown formatting.
+Your entire response must be parseable as JSON.

+Example of a PERFECT response:
+["Can you elaborate on the second point?", "How does that concept apply to a real-world scenario?"]` };

 export async function POST(request: Request) {
-  const { prompt, pageContext, knowledgeBase = 'report', task } = await request.json();
+  const { prompt, pageContext, knowledgeBase = 'report', task, suggestionType, context } = await request.json();
   const kbIdentifier = (knowledgeBase === 'dce' || knowledgeBase === 'report') ? knowledgeBase as keyof typeof systemPrompts : 'report';

   const llmUrl = process.env.REMOTE_LLM_URL;